 External Agents

-Zed supports terminal-based agentic coding tools through the Agent Client Protocol (ACP).
+Zed supports terminal-based agents through the Agent Client Protocol (ACP).

-Currently, Gemini CLI serves as the reference implementation, and you can add custom ACP-compatible agents as well.
+Currently, Gemini CLI serves as the reference implementation.
+Claude Code and Codex are also included by default, and you can add custom ACP-compatible agents as well.

 Gemini CLI